-Trithemius's catalog of necromantic books
+Trithemius's catalog of magic (or "necromantic") books

 Edited by Joseph H. Peterson, 2009.
-Last updated Oct 9, 2024.
+Last updated Nov 19, 2024.

 Translation copyright © 2024 by Joseph H. Peterson.
 All rights reserved.